The Dramatics: Career

 The group recorded for Don Davis' Groovesville and later Great Lakes music production companies during the 1970s, although the recordings appeared on several labels.
-The group moved from Volt in 1974 after three albums, releasing one album on Chess Records' subsidiary Cadet, sharing tracks with The Dells, who were also being produced by Davis at the time.
+The group moved from Volt in 1974 after three albums, Whatcha See Is What You Get (1971), A Dramatic Experience (1973) and Dramatically Yours (1974).
+They also featured on The Dells vs. The Dramatics on Chess Records' subsidiary Cadet, together with the Dells, who were also being produced by Davis at the time.
 The group then signed for ABC in 1975 and transferred five years later to MCA, after ABC closed following its buy-out by MCA.
 Many of the Dramatics' songs initially were written and produced by Tony Hester, including all the tracks on the first two Volt albums.
 Davis, then Banks and Reynolds took over production later in the 1970s and the early 1980s.

 In 1982, the group moved to Capitol Records and made their first album without Don Davis, with Banks acting as producer.
 Only Banks, Ford and Mayes remained in the group.
 L.J.
 Reynolds left to go solo in 1981 and Larry Demps decided to go into teaching and spend more time with his family, after having joined the group's original line-up in 1964 with Banks.
 When Ron Banks also decided to try a solo career, the group disbanded for a few years, but re-formed in the mid-1980s, with Howard returning to join Reynolds, Mayes, Ford and Banks to record for Fantasy Records.

-From 2012 there were two groups of The Dramatics.
+From 2012 there were two groups of the Dramatics.
 One group was led by L.J.
 Reynolds, with Winzell Kelly, Leon Franklin, Donald Albert and Levell Thompson.
-The other group was led by the original member of The Dramatics, Willie Lee Ford, with Rick Littleton, Michael Brock, Douglas Gaddy and Gregory Finley, in 2017 long time member Paul Hill, of funk legend George Clinton’s Parliament Funkadelic band joined Willie Ford's Dramatics.
-The Dramatics Featuring Willie Ford focused on staying true to The Dramatics' original and easily recognizable concept of five part harmonies and five dynamic lead voices in the group, at their shows until his death at 68 years old, May 28, 2019 after having surgery.
+The other group was led by the original member of the Dramatics, Willie Lee Ford, with Rick Littleton, Michael Brock, Douglas Gaddy and Gregory Finley, plus in 2017 long time member Paul Hill, of George Clinton's Parliament/Funkadelic band joined Willie Ford's Dramatics.
+The Dramatics featuring Willie Ford focused on staying true to the Dramatics' original and recognizable concept of five part harmonies and five dynamic lead voices in the group, at their shows until his death at 68 years old, on May 28, 2019, after having surgery.
 L.J.
 Reynolds' Dramatics featured the singing-talents of Reynolds and also included music from Reynolds' solo career at their shows.
-On September 24, 2018 L.J.
-Reynolds legally took the trademark rights to the name The Dramatics.
+On September 24, 2018, L.J.
+Reynolds legally took the trademark rights to the name the Dramatics.